cbcrg/tcoffee/docs/tcoffee_manual.rst

 Given two aligned residues (X and Y on the Figure) the iRMSD measure is an attempt to estimate the neighborhood support for the XY alignment.
 This is done by measuring the difference of distances between X and Y and every other pair of aligned residues within the same sphere (W and Z on Figure 1).
 The iRMSD is obtained by measuring the average Root Mean Square of these differences of distances.
 The lower the iRMSD, the better the alignment.
 However, an alignment can obtain a good iRMSD by simply having few aligned residues.
 To avoid this, the program also reports the NiRMSD= MIN(L1,L2)*iRMSD/Number Considered columns.

-How to Efficiently Use Structural Information
+How to efficiently use structural information
 ---------------------------------------------
 When it comes to evaluating Multiple Sequence Alignments, nothing beats structural information.
 To use the methods we describe here, you will need to have at least two structures, similar enough (>60%) to two sequences in your dataset.